tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 Since the app template didn't support YouTube as a web host, I downloaded the MP4s from YouTube and uploaded them directly to my web host.
 Then I needed to construct the media feed that I would use to integrate with the app template.
 The app template could read all the media from a feed by targeting it with Jayway Jsonpath or XPath expression syntax.

 I used Jekyll to build my feed.
-You can view my JSON-based feed here: [podcast.writethedocs.org/fab.json](http://podcast.writethedocs.org/fab.json).
-I auto-generated the feed through Liquid `for` loops in Jekyll.
+(You can view my JSON-based feed here: [podcast.writethedocs.org/fab.json](http://podcast.writethedocs.org/fab.json).)
 The most difficult part in setting up this feed was configuring the `recommendations` object.
 Each video has some `tags`.
 The `recommendations` object needs to show other videos that have the same tag.
 Getting the JSON valid there was challenging and I relied on some support from the Jekyll forum.

 After I had the media and the feed, integrating it into Fire App Builder was easy because, after all, I had written the documentation for that.